-Over the course of its history the CFFAE has led a dynamic series of programs, including initiatives in advancing agricultural knowledge, providing scholarships in agricultural disciplines, and facilitating events that communicate the importance of agriculture to Canadians.
-Please visit our Programs page to read more and to download application forms.
+Over the course of its history the CFFAE has led a dynamic series of programs, including initiatives in advancing agricultural knowledge and providing scholarships in agricultural disciplines.
+Please visit our Programs page to read more about our scholarship programs and to download application forms.

 The Foundation is a registered charity (federal registration number 12193 4947 RR0001) and all donations are tax creditable.

 To inspire knowledge and understanding of the importance of sustainable agriculture to society.

 To advance education by developing and supporting education programs in the agricultural sciences for Canada’s agricultural community and the general public;